CodeTheGlobe/Twilio-WhatsApp_Chatbot_nodejs/README.md

 -Copy the accountSid ANDD authToken fffrom the console -Replace accountSid ANDD authToken i the routes/messaging.route.js file

-# Setup step 2
--Run project locally
+# Setup step 2 -Run project locally
 # npm start
 Download ngrok here https://ngrok.com/download and follow thhe instructions to start a tunnel using your localhost link. copy the live url or

--Host project online
+# Setup step 2 -Host project online
 Head to any hosting platform that allows node application to host project and copy the live url. example www.evennode.com

 # Setup step 2